Continuation Central Committee meeting of Parliament regarding the draft National Ordinance establishing the 2025 budget of Country Sint Maarten - 721news.com | Sint Maarten News | SXM News

-PHILIPSBURG, Sint Maarten- The House of Parliament will sit in a Central Committee meeting on June 10, 2025.
+PHILIPSBURG, Sint Maarten – The House of Parliament will sit in a Central Committee meeting on June 11, 2025.

 The agenda point is: